Shippable/admiral/README.md

     - 50002: Shippable marketing ui
     - 50003: Shippable admin panel

+### Load balancers
+- The usual (and recommended) way of exposing Shippable service end points is via loadbalancers.
+The LBs are not required to be exposed to the public facing internet but should be accessible to all users in a VPN.
+A typical setup creates following routing:

+  User (shippable.mycompany.com) -> Route 53 -> Internal LB -> Shippable API
+  (running on one or more machines)

+  Shippable requires 4 loadbalancers with listeners on these ports:
+    - **API, port 50000**: Shippable api will be used by all the microservices and should be available via IP/DNS.
+    - **WWW, port 50001**: This service is what users access to use Shippable.
+    - **Admin, port 50003**: This is where the Shippable admin panel runs
+    - **Message queue, ports 443, 5671 and 15671**: required to access the
+      message queue admin panel and for build nodes to connect if they belong to a different VPC than the one in which the message queue is provisioned.

 ### Running the installer
 #### Log into the instance and install `git` and `ssh`
 ```